aquietone/docs/aqobot/classes/war.md

 # AQOBot Warrior

-The script provides support for Warriors level 115+.
+The script provides support for level 120 Warriors.

 ## Settings